outsinre/outsinre.github.com/_posts/2016-05-27-disk-partitioning.md

 /sys/block/sdX/device/model
 ```

-For the purpose of disk performance, we should make sure partitions align at boundaries of physical sectors (at multiple 4KiB bytes).
+For the purpose of disk performance, we should make sure partitions __start__ at boundary of physical sectors (multiple 4KiB).
+Alignment does not care about the ending boundary at all.
+That is to say, space gap may exist between partitions.

-Take *parted* for example, unit *s* means logical sectors instead of physical sectors.
-That is to say, we create partitions at multiple 8s (8s = 8 logical sectors = 8 x 0.5K = 4KiB) like 40s, 48s, etc. Just keep in mind, on software layer (either OSes or partitioning tools), *s* is equivalent to logical sector.
+We are suggested to create partitions at multiple 8s (8s = 8 logical sectors = 8 x 0.5K = 4KiB = 1 physical sector) like 40s, 48s, etc. Keep in mind, on software layer (both OSes and partitioning tools), *s* is equivalent to logical sector.
 We sometimes call partition boundaries on software level as *logical sector address* (LBA).

 For instance.
 I want to create a [Grub GPT/BIOS boot partition](https://wiki.archlinux.org/index.php/Grub#GUID_Partition_Table_(GPT)_specific_instructions).
 Although alignment is not critical to this partition (not regularly accessed), I present it here to illustrate the rules above.

 Usually, a Grub BIOS boot partition takes around 1MiB = 1024KiB = 2048s (logical sector).
 On GPT disks, the very [first usable sector is 34s](https://askubuntu.com/q/199413) since the size of the EFI label is usually 34 sectors (0s - 33s).

 So we can choose the starting sector to be 40s and the ending point be 2047s (included).
 Please be noted, here we use 2047s as the ending sector such that the next partition can start at 2048s.
 Hence, a properly aligned partition ends at *multiple 8s minus 1*.
-Actually, the ending point could be anywhere, but the next partition always starts at multiple 8s, which might leave empty disk gap unused.

 ```
 root@tux / # parted -a opt /dev/sda